Driver CPC? What does it mean?

 You will be given the results at the test centre.

-The case study test lasts 75 minutes and covers seven case studies which are based on situations you will likely to come across in your working life.
+The case study test lasts 75 minutes.
+This covers seven case studies, which are based on situations you will likely come across in your working life.

 You’ll need to score at least 40 out of 50 to pass the test.
 Before you start the test, you can have a practice session of up to 15 minutes.